Blog

 In order for a bacteria species to be deemed a probiotic, it must provide some sort of health benefit when administered in adequate amounts, such as aiding digestion.
 However, in the case of many fermented foods, the bacteria only make the food tastier and more aromatic.

 Moreover, some fermented foods undergo processes that remove bacteria, including the beneficial kind, as with beer and wine.
-Additionally, some fermented foods are meant to be baked or cooked, which kills off any bacteria to begin with.
+Some fermented foods are meant to be baked or cooked, and others may be pasteurized, which kills off any bacteria that might remain.

 Still, many fermented foods are delicious and rich in gut-loving bacteria, such as yogurt, kimchi, kefir, and more.
-If you’re curious about whether or not a fermented food contains probiotics, check for the phrase “live cultures” on the label.
+If you’re curious about whether or not a fermented food contains probiotics, check for the phrase “live cultures” or even “raw” or “actively fermenting” on the label.

 Myth #4: All Probiotics Are Created Equal